 Building a Markdown / MDX Content Site That Scales

-Structure a Markdown / MDX content site to scale from 50 to 1000 articles.
-Includes Content Collections schema, component map, and link-check script.
+Structure a Markdown / MDX content site to scale from 50 to 1000+ articles on Astro 6.
+Content Layer schema, component map, link checker, and the brace gotcha.

 Markdown is easy.
 Markdown at 500 articles is hard.
-The fix is to put the boring rules in place before article 50, not after — a strict frontmatter schema, a central component map, and a CI link checker.
-The configs below are the ones that actually keep a site healthy at scale.
+The fix is to put the boring rules in place before article 50, not after: a strict frontmatter schema, a central component map, and a CI link checker.
+This guide ships the exact configs that keep a content site healthy at scale, updated for Astro 6 (released March 10, 2026), which removed the legacy Content Collections API entirely.
+If you copied a schema from a 2024 tutorial, it no longer builds.

 Markdown vs MDX: what each gives you

 The first scaling decision is which format authors actually write in.
-The two look similar; what they enable is very different.
+They look similar; what they enable is very different.

 • You plan more than 100 articles.

-• You expect to add or rename fields over time.
+• You expect to add or rename frontmatter fields over time.

 • You want consistent components (callouts, code blocks, FAQ) across articles.

-• You may want to translate or re-export content later.
+• You may translate or re-export content later.

 Before you start

-• Decide MDX vs MD first — schema and components depend on it.
+• Decide MDX vs Markdown first — schema and components depend on it.

-• Pick a slug convention up front (kebab-case, no dates).
+• Pick a slug convention up front: kebab-case, lowercase, no dates in the slug.

 Step by step